HeiLaut/pico8-physics-simulations/README.md

 The control (except for Milikan) works via the cursor keys (set and change sizes) and the c and x keys.
 With "P" you can pause and reset the simulation.

+I'm sure there are many more simulations on these topics on the net, but I haven't found any in 8-bit optics yet.

 All simulations were created with pico8. https://www.lexaloffle.com/pico-8.php